noronhaa/frameworkium-ui/README.md

 Want to run parallel execution with 2 threads? just parse `mvn clean test -Dthreads=2` and frameworkium takes care of all the logic.

-please refer to '[Command Line Options](https://frameworkium.github.io/#_pages/Command-Line-Options.md)' for a full list of options
+Full list of CLI options below.

+## Supported Browsers

+See [the default driver implementations][driver-impl] used in frameworkium-ui for a list of the supported browsers.

 ## Command Line Options
 Tests can be executed by running `mvn clean verify`.